Enterprise Decision Infrastructure

 A decision is never isolated.
 Logyc models the whole system it moves through.

-Logyc Sphere is a digital twin of the enterprise — financial structure, operations, the end-to-end value chain, product, and customers connected in one environment.
-A single commitment is simulated as it propagates downstream through every layer, not just the slide it was approved on.
+Built on a decade of enterprise simulation, Logyc Sphere models the business as one interconnected system — so a single commitment can be simulated as it propagates downstream through every layer, not just the slide it was approved on.

 One commitment enters the model